-- A. In reviewing site plans, the Planning Board shall consider the standards set forth below. - 1.
-Layout and design. - a.
-All structures in the plan shall be integrated with each other and with adjacent structures and shall, wherever practical, be laid out in the pattern of a traditional village or hamlet. - b.
-Structures that are visible from public roads or Skaneateles Lake shall be compatible with each other and with traditional structures in the surrounding area in architecture, design, massing, materials and placement and shall harmonize with traditional elements in the architectural fabric of the area. - c.
-Architectural design shall be in keeping with the small-town architectural character of the Skaneateles area.
-In general, the design shall avoid flat roofs, large expanses of undifferentiated facades and long plain wall sections. - d.
-Where appropriate, setbacks shall maintain and continue the existing setback pattern of surrounding properties. - e.
-The Planning Board shall encourage the creation of landscaped parks or squares easily accessible by pedestrians. - f.
-Trademarked architecture, which identifies a specific company by building design features, shall be prohibited unless the Planning Board finds that such architecture is consistent with the historic character of the Skaneateles area. - g.
-The rural siting principles in Town Policy and Guideline Book shall be taken into consideration in all reviews a.
-Landscape buffers shall be provided between uses that may be incompatible, such as large-scale commercial uses and residences.
+In reviewing site plans, the Planning Board shall consider the standards set forth below.

+- A. Layout and design. - (1) All structures in the plan shall be integrated with each other and with adjacent structures and shall, wherever practical, be laid out in the pattern of a traditional village or hamlet. - (2) Structures that are visible from public roads or Skaneateles Lake shall be compatible with each other and with traditional structures in the surrounding area in architecture, design, massing, materials and placement and shall harmonize with traditional elements in the architectural fabric of the area. - (3) Architectural design shall be in keeping with the small-town architectural character of the Skaneateles area.
+In general, the design shall avoid flat roofs, large expanses of undifferentiated facades and long plain wall sections. - (4) Where appropriate, setbacks shall maintain and continue the existing setback pattern of surrounding properties. - (5) The Planning Board shall encourage the creation of landscaped parks or squares easily accessible by pedestrians. - (6) Trademarked architecture, which identifies a specific company by building design features, shall be prohibited unless the Planning Board finds that such architecture is consistent with the historic character of the Skaneateles area. - (7) The rural siting principles in Town Policy and Guideline Book shall be taken into consideration in all reviews. - B. Landscaping. - (1) Landscape buffers shall be provided between uses that may be incompatible, such as large-scale commercial uses and residences.
 Such buffers may include planted trees and shrubs, hedgerows, berms, existing forest land or forest created through natural succession.
-The width of such buffer areas will depend upon the topography, scale of the uses and their location on the property but shall normally be between 50 feet and 200 feet.
+The width of such buffer areas will depend upon the topography, scale of the uses and their location on the property but shall normally be between 50 feet and 200 feet. - (2) Landscaping shall be an integral part of the entire project area and shall buffer the site from and/or integrate the site with the surrounding area, as appropriate. - (3) Primary landscape treatment shall consist of shrubs, ground cover and shade trees and shall combine with appropriate walks and street surfaces to provide an attractive development pattern.
+Landscape plants selected should generally be native to the region and appropriate to the growing conditions of the Town's environment.